 Lincoln Park has very low crime relative to the rest of Cook County.

-Knowing more about crime activity in Lincoln Park can help keep you aware of crime in the area.
+Knowing more about crime activity in and around Lincoln Park can help keep you aware of crime in the area.
 Crime activity is most helpful when comparing two locations to understand the relative safety of each location.View More

 Counts of Theft

 School data is currently unavailable.
 Use the map above to find the best schools in Lincoln Park.

 Get to know your neighbors in Lincoln Park by reviewing our census driven map.
 Get insights into median age, how many people are married, and percentage of people with a college degree.

 Most people in Lincoln Park commute by public transit.
 Learn how neighbors in this area get to work so you can consider how you might commute if you lived here, too.

 Drink in some impressive architecture with your morning coffee in the history-rich Lincoln Park neighborhood, home to five of Chicago's most culturally significant cathedrals.